Home Care Furniture

 Bariatric Hospital Beds - Heavy Duty Bariatric Hospital Beds are incredibly durable and can safely support a large weight capacity.
 Available in low and standard profiles, bariatric patients find these beds more suitable for entering and exiting the bed.
 Heavy-duty beds tend to be fully electric and offers the most adjustments out of any bed.

 Bed Accessories - We supply a great number of bed accessories, such as rails, overbed tables, wedges, and more so that patients can experience the utmost comfort.
 Accessories assist with completing your setup, making it more functional and overall enjoyable.

-Matresses - Depending upon your needs, we offer a wide selection of air bed mattresses, foam mattresses, bariatric mattresses, inner spring mattress, innerspring mattresses, and air overlays.
+Mattresses - Depending upon your needs, we offer a wide selection of air bed mattresses, foam mattresses, bariatric mattresses, innerspring mattress, innerspring mattresses, and air overlays.
 Depending upon your needs, you can select the best mattress to complement your new bed.

-See a full Buyers' Guide for Hospital Beds here.
+See a full Buyers' Guide to Select the Best Hospital Bed.

 Commonly Asked Questions

 1. Should I keep the wheels locked or unlocked?

 You should always keep the wheels locked at all times.
 Only unlock the wheels when the bed needs to be moved.
 2. Should I keep the side rails up, or is it safe to leave them?